aecomet/aecomet.github.io/README.md

         $ npm run dev

-    If browser start up, we can edit any codes.
+    If the script completes, we can access `localhost:7777` or a local server you set up.

 4. Building up the app